daveyoon/daveyoon.github.com/index.md

 Prior to that, I was a technical lead at [Alexander Interactive](http://www.alexanderinteractive.com), where I lead cross-functional teams building quality projects.
 I learned a lot about e-commerce, scaling web applications, best development practices, and how to run projects efficiently.

-My work has resulted in over [$200 million being transferred to teachers](http://www.donorschoose.org), [5000 people earning their way out of poverty](www.samasource.org), [millions of high school kids passing their english classes](www.sparknotes.com)
+My work has resulted in over [$200 million being transferred to teachers](http://www.donorschoose.org), [5000 people earning their way out of poverty](www.samasource.org), and [millions of high school kids passing their english classes](www.sparknotes.com)

 I have advised projects at the World Bank and Columbia University.
 My work has been featured in an HBS case study and I have presented at Google, Berkeley, IBM Almaden Research Center, the World Bank, and the Monterrey Institute for International Studies.